smejdil/zabbix-edu/README.md

 ## To do

-- Create Zabbix user by Zabbix API
+- Create Zabbix user by Zabbix API - Anslible
-- Import training Template by Zabbix API
+- Import training Template by Zabbix API - Ansible
-- Import media Email by Zabbix API
+- Import media Email by Zabbix API - Anslible
 - Download and Install Zabbix Agent 2 on winsrv01 by PowerShell
 - Install - Web Server and IIS Management Scripts and Tools on winsrv01 by PowerShell
 - Other ...